-I grew up between two continents, with one American parent originally from the New York area, and the other a New Zealander with family ties to Australia.
+I grew up between two continents, with one American parent initially from the New York area, and the other a New Zealander with family ties to Australia.
 This bicultural upbringing started just outside Atlanta, Georgia.
 'Free-range' could describe my youth with hours and hours spent exploring outdoors.

 In 2018 I graduated with a Bachelor of Advertising & Photojournalism from the Queensland College of Art, ranked the number one creative arts and design school in Australia.
-I'm currently based between Seattle, Washington & Salt Lake City, Utah.

 VIEW MY RESUME